stain/ro-crate-paper/README.md

 * [LuaLatex](http://www.luatex.org/) (for Unicode support) from TeX Live 2020
 * [fontspec](https://ctan.org/pkg/fontspec)
 * [markdown](https://ctan.org/pkg/markdown) (for embedding `content/*.md`)

+If you have Docker, then `make` will build the manuscript PDF.

 ### Repository directories & files